...

 Presence Definition Analysis

-As per IRS guidelines, the location where business activities are actually performed is pivotal in determining tax liability.
+As per IRS guidelines, the location where business activities are performed is pivotal in determining tax liability.
 In the client’s case, while the LLC was based in the USA, the actual business services were performed in India.
 The client managed the business from India, and the employees were also onboarded and operated out of India.

 DTAA Agreement Scrutiny